 When senders’ names are descriptive enough to indicate group membership, like

 www32.prod, use Papertrail’s dynamic group membership.
 Create groups and provide name wildcard(s), like

 Create a Papertrail log destination per group.
-On the same page, map each destination to a group (like “Production” and “Staging”).
-Have the senders log to the correct log destination.
+On the Destination Settings page, select the target group (like “Production” or “Staging”) under Add new systems to a group?.
+Have the senders for that group log to that log destination.